vivekjadhav-vj/InsuranceFraud_Detection/README.md

 # InsuranceFraud_Detection
 This is InsuranceFraud_Detection project.

-The objective of this project was to build a classification methodology to determine whether a customer is placing a fraudulent insurance claim.
-In this project, I am using K-mean Clustering, SVM, XGBClassifier, logistic regression algorithms.

 ## Problem Statement
 To build a classification methodology to determine whether a customer is placing a fraudulent insurance claim.